MapleStory M reaches 3 million downloads in a week

-In just one week, Nexon’s MapleStory M side-scrolling adventure mobile game reached 3 million downloads on iOS and Android.
+In just one week, Nexon’s MapleStory M side-scrolling adventure reached three million downloads on iOS and Android.

 That’s a big number, but it’s not unexpected as Nexon’s MapleStory has had a huge player base for years on the PC with more than 280 million characters created since the game debuted in 2003.